MatthewCAlbert/habith-be/README.md

 - Don't forget to setup any required environment for CockroachDB
 - Run `yarn build` to get distributon js files
 - Run `yarn start` to start dist server

+## Additionals

+- You can convert this project to fastify by following this guide https://www.fastify.io/docs/latest/Reference/Middleware/